 When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies into line with the Group's accounting policies.

 Following subsidiary companies have been included in Consolidation:-

-- (incorporated on 19th July 2005) - (ii) Wendt Middle East FZE, Sharjah (UAE) (incorporated on 24th September 2008) - (i) Wendt Grinding Technologies Limited, Thailand 100% Ownership Proportion (as on March 31, 2022 & as on March 31, 2021) - 100% Ownership Proportion (as on March 31, 2022 & as on March 31, 2021)
+- (incorporated on 19th July 2005) - (ii) Wendt Middle East FZE, Sharjah (UAE) (incorporated on 24th September 2008)

 2.3.1.
 Changes in the Group's ownership interest in existing subsidiaries